What is OBJ?

 When you see the OBJ placeholder on TikTok, that just means that your TikTok app can’t read some object within the content at that moment.
 That object can be some character or emoji.
 Updating your app can solve this problem, and after you should be able to see that emoji or special character normally.

 Not being able to see content in our text messages or social media content can really be unpleasant.
 Everyone prefers to understand what they are reading and to know what other people wanted to express.
-Emojis and special characters are a big part of our conversations and one emoji or abbreviation can tell a big story.
+Emojis and special characters are a big part of our conversations.
+This is because one emoji or abbreviation can tell a big story.